-Regulatory VaR is a statistically-based risk measure used to estimate the potential loss from adverse market movements in a normal market environment.
+Regulatory VaR is a statistical risk measure used to estimate the potential loss from movements in the recent market environment.
 We use internal models to produce a daily Regulatory VaR measure of the general market risk of all covered positions.
 We employ a historical simulation approach using the most recent 500 business days and use a 99 percent confidence level and a holding period of 10 business days.